bxparks/AceButton/README.md

 The `pin` must be defined either through the constructor or the `init()` method.
 But the other two parameters may be optional in many cases.

+<a name="SamplingRate"></a>
+### Sampling Rate

-Finally, the `AceButton::check()` method should be called from the `loop()` method periodically.
+To read the state of the button, the `AceButton::check()` method should be called from the `loop()` method periodically.
 Roughly speaking, this should be about 4 times faster than the value of `getDebounceDelay()` so that the various event detection logic can work properly.
-(If the debounce delay is 20 ms, `AceButton::check()` should be called every 5 ms or faster.)
+For example, for the default debounce delay is 20 ms, `AceButton::check()` should be called every 5 ms. I have successfully experimented with using a sampling delay as large as 10 ms, but I recommend about 5 ms in most cases.

+You could call the `AceButton::check()` method directly in the global `loop()` function like this:

 ```C++
 void loop() {